-Lee Enterprises Consulting is the world’s premier bioeconomy consulting group, with over 100 highly qualified experts serving in all these areas.
-Take a look at our experts and the services we provide.
+Look at our experts and the services we provide.
 Most of our experts are also available to advise and serve as expert witnesses in bioeconomy litigation matters.
-For the larger projects, we specialize in putting together full service, interdisciplinary teams with one point of contact.
+For the larger projects, we specialize in putting together full-service, interdisciplinary teams with one point of contact.
+See the video about LEC here.
 Call us at 1+ (501) 833-8511 or email us for more information.
-See also Enzyme Experts.